akka/akka/akka-docs/src/main/paradox/typed/persistence.md

 a single @scala[@scaladoc[persist](akka.persistence.typed.scaladsl.Effect$#persist[Event,State](event:Event):akka.persistence.typed.scaladsl.EffectBuilder[Event,State])]@java[@javadoc[persist](akka.persistence.typed.javadsl.EffectFactories#persist(Event))] effect.

 Some journals may not support atomic writes of several events and they will then reject the `persist` with multiple events.
-This is signalled to an @apidoc[typed.*.EventSourcedBehavior] via an @apidoc[typed.EventRejectedException] (typically with a
+This is signalled to an @apidoc[typed.*.EventSourcedBehavior] via an @apidoc[typed.PersistRejected] signal.
+An @apidoc[typed.EventRejectedException] is also thrown (typically with a
 @javadoc[UnsupportedOperationException](java.lang.UnsupportedOperationException)) and can be handled with a @ref[supervisor](fault-tolerance.md).

 ## Cluster Sharding and EventSourcedBehavior